Your money-making expert. Financial journalist, TV and radio personality.

 Once you’re more established, you might consider going a little more upmarket, although if you have cracked the car boot market you could also simply increase the number of cakes you take with you and let your business grow that way.

-There are a number of other outlets that will let you sell your goods, such as the Women’s Institute, which runs country markets around the UK.
-It costs just 5p to join and they’ll take about 10% commission on sales to cover the costs of the market.
+There are a number of other outlets that will let you make money selling cakes or other goods, such as the Women’s Institute, which runs country markets around the UK.
+It costs just 5p to join, and they’ll take about 10% commission on sales to cover the costs of the market.

-To join, you just need to pop down to your local market and have a word with the controller.
+To join, all you need is to pop down to your local market and have a word with the controller.
 You can find the contact details for your local market on the website or you can call their head office on 01246 261508 for more information.

-To set up a stall at a farmers’ market, you need to find one local to you.
+To set up a stall at a farmers’ market and make money selling cakes, you need to find one local to you.
 You can do this by searching the Local Foods website for your nearest market.
 The website doesn’t deal directly with the people who run the markets so you can contact them via the details they provide on the site.

 Presentation is important, particularly if you sell at an upmarket venue.
 Consider your customers: are they going to want something ‘cheap and cheerful’, or posh-looking homemade produce?
 Funnily enough, some of the more expensive jams and cakes have ‘the rustic look’: you could find yourself charging a lot for produce which looks especially homely!

 Packaging can affect your sales in a big way.
 Ribbon is cheap if you buy in bulk from a haberdashery store, and can neaten up any edges around your cakes.
-If you’re selling jams it’s worth getting some fancy labels printed, or spending some time decorating your own.
+If you want to make money selling cakes and jams, it’s worth getting some fancy labels printed, or spending some time decorating your own.
 You could experiment with themed packaging around holidays like Easter and Christmas, and for days like Valentine’s Day and Hallowe’en.

 Whatever you use to package your products, it’s important to remember that you’re dealing with food.
 This means that you are limited to certain types of packaging depending on what food you’re selling.
 It’s mainly the use of adhesives which is restricted but again – you’ll need to contact your local council for more information.